GahlotRajputNishant/Maharana-Pratap-Tribute-website-/README.md

 - HTML5 🧱
 - CSS3 🎨

-No JavaScript or external frameworks — just pure frontend development.
+No JavaScript or external frameworks-just pure frontend development.

 ---